 Pursuant to Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K, the "Pay Versus Performance Table" (set forth below) is required to include "Compensation Actually Paid," as calculated per SEC disclosure rules, to the Company's PEO and the Company's non-PEO named executive officers, as noted below.
-"Compensation Actually Paid" represents a required calculation of compensation that differs significantly from the "2023 Summary Compensation Table" calculation of compensation, the named executive officers' realized or earned compensation, as well as from the way in which the Governance and Human Capital Committee views annual compensation decisions, as discussed in the "Compensation Discussion and Analysis" section.
+"Compensation Actually Paid" represents a required calculation of compensation that differs significantly from the "2024 Summary Compensation Table" calculation of compensation, the named executive officers' realized or earned compensation, as well as from the way in which the Governance and Human Capital Committee views annual compensation decisions, as discussed in the "Compensation Discussion and Analysis" section.

 The amounts in the table below are calculated in accordance with SEC rules and do not represent amounts actually earned or realized by named executive officers, including with respect to equity awards which remain subject to forfeiture if the vesting conditions are not satisfied.
-For example, the "Compensation Actually Paid" in fiscal year 2023 increased significantly as compared to fiscal year 2022 partially due to the inclusion of the 2023 performance recognition awards described above, even though such awards remain subject to vesting conditions and Mr. O'Donnell's 2023 performance recognition awards are not scheduled to fully vest until November 15, 2028 and the 2023 performance recognition awards for the other named executive officers are not scheduled to vest until December 31, 2026.
+For example, the "Compensation Actually Paid" in fiscal year 2023 included the 2023 performance recognition awards, even though such awards remain subject to vesting conditions and Mr. O'Donnell's 2023 performance recognition awards are not scheduled to fully vest until November 15, 2028 and the 2023 performance recognition awards for the other named executive officers are not scheduled to vest until December 31, 2026.